 a migration (to and from) path is very welcome.

-#7 Updated by Jean-Philippe Lang about 11 years ago
+#7 Updated by Jean-Philippe Lang over 11 years ago

 pmuro, you mean using svn as the backend for the wiki ?

 I agree with you about the fact that version support is needed.